8 Tips for Authentic and Effective Email Newsletter Writing

 Keep your email newsletter skimmable.

-Check your email analytics and see if most of your readers engage with your emails on their phones, computers, or tablets.
+Check your email analytics to track open and click rates and see if most of your readers engage with your emails on their phones, computers, or tablets.
 This can also give you some clues on how to format your email newsletters.
 If they’re reading on their phones, chances are they might prefer to stay right there in their inboxes instead of clicking away, especially if they’re working on getting through a bunch of emails.

-If you have multiple topics in an email, add subheaders letting people know what they’ll read.
+If you have multiple topics in an email, add subheaders letting people know what they’ll read in the following sections.

 4) There are so many things I want to say; should I cram it all in there?